-While some love camping in the summer, the fall, when leaves are changing color and the air is a bit crisper, is arguably the best time to get out in nature, kick up your heels, and keep warm by the light of the campfire.
+While some love camping in the summer, the fall—when those orange, red, and purple leaves litter the ground and the air becomes a bit crisper—is arguably the best time to get out in nature, kick up your heels, and keep warm by the light of the campfire.
 With Halloween approaching, it's also arguably the best time for spinning some spooky campfire stories.

 This is the only time of year that you're likely to see a jack-o-lantern, and fans of this craft have been treated to some increasingly elaborate designs in recent years.
 Carvers have turned his casual activity into a kind of folk art, and you may not have to travel farther than down the street to see some truly incredible pieces.